Skip to content

 Note

-The hardware here is for a high-throughput sending environment, but KumoMTA can run on a smaller footprint for low-volume environments. if your sending needs are smaller, you can deploy to a server with 1 CPU, 2GB RAM, and 10Gb of storage.
+The hardware here is for a medium throughput sending environment, but KumoMTA can run on a smaller footprint for low-volume environments. if your sending needs are smaller, you can deploy to a server with 1 CPU, 2GB RAM, and 10Gb of storage.

 2. Install Rocky Linux 9.
 A minimal install is sufficient.